mixwent/mixwent.github.io/pages/2017-06-01-hello-hydeout.md

 excerpt_separator:  <!--more-->
 ---

-I design digital products, write code and run long-distance while I finish my BSc in Computing.
+meow I design digital products, write code and run long-distance while I finish my BSc in Computing.
 All the while I have a gorgeous one-eared cat named Potlood whom I love endlessly.
 He says "Hi!" by the way!

 ### Keep It Simple